jeffmer/Twatch_Espruino/README.md

 You can see it in action at on Youtube [here](https://youtu.be/j1dHLK7ZZ_4).

+### Installation Notes ###

+You first need the firmware [espruino_2v07.69_twatch.tgz](https://github.com/jeffmer/Twatch_Espruino/blob/master/espruino_2v07.69_twatch.tgz) which has the changes to Espruino outlined below.
+You can find instructions for flashing firmware to an ESP32 [here](https://www.espruino.com/ESP32).

+Since the Espruino App Loader does not work over a serial link, javascript has to be uploaded using the WebIDE.

+Files need to be renamed as they are uploaded as follows:

+`boot0.js` => `.boot0`
+`bootcde.js` => `.bootcde`

+Javascript applications :

+`xxx.js` => `xxx.app.js`

+The easiest way to do this is click on the Device Storage icon of the WebIDE.
+Choose "Upload a file" and then rename the selected file in the name field that appears before the upload is executed.

 ### Apps ###

 Bangle Apps can be ported fairly easily.
 The reprogramming required is to adapt the Bangle button controls to the touch screen.
 You can see my Multiclock app and @fredericrous 's excellent calculator in the video.